NAME

 regex

-used to translate XML Schema namespace names to C++ namespace
+to translate XML Schema namespace names to C++ namespace names.

-Any character can be used as a delimiter instead of /
+character can be used as a delimiter instead of '/

 Escaping of the delimiter character in pattern